LSL Group Modern Slavery Statement 2017

 LSL Group Due Diligence

-Members of the LSL Group have identified their supply chains as the main area of risk and exposure to modern slavery.
+The LSL Group continues to identify its supply chains as the main area of risk and exposure to modern slavery.

 LSL Group Areas of Risk

-Notwithstanding the above, members of the LSL Group are not complacent and understand that the procurement of recruitment and facilities services and the use of subcontractors are practices which may bring about increased risks of modern slavery within supply chains.
-Accordingly, members of the LSL Group are taking the steps to mitigate such risks, including:
+Notwithstanding the above, members of the LSL Group still consider that the procurement of recruitment and facilities services and the use of subcontractors are practices which may bring about increased risks of modern slavery within supply chains.

 As part of this, members of the LSL Group comply with all relevant legislation including the Immigration, Asylum and Nationality Act 2006 and ensure that all appropriate checks are carried out to maintain compliance.